cloud4rpi/docs/docs/index.md

 If your OS is [Raspbian](https://www.raspberrypi.org/downloads/raspbian/), follow the steps below:

 - Run `sudo raspi-config`
-- Open a section for configuring additional interfaces.
-The required section is named `Advanced Options` or `Interfacing Options | Configure connections to peripherals` depending on the version.
+- Open a section for configuring additional interfaces (`Advanced Options` or `Interfacing Options | Configure connections to peripherals` depending on the version).
 - Enable I2C, 1-wire and other necessary interfaces.
 - Choose `<Finish>`.
 - Reboot the device with the `sudo reboot` command.